Wilcolab/Anythink-Market-r7nhn566/README.md

 - The server code now resides in `node-server/src/index.js`.
 - Dependencies are managed via `node-server/package.json`.
 - The Docker setup and `docker-compose.yml` have been updated to use the Node.js server.
+- The Node.js server should now be running.
+You can access at port `8001`.
 - API routes and request/response formats remain unchanged for compatibility.

 Refer to the updated project structure and instructions for running the Node.js server.